-Step back and wait a few minutes for the kernels to do their thing.
+Cover the pot with a lid and step back, waiting for the kernels to do their thing.
 Or, if you’re like me, stand at the stove and look down into the pot, trying to figure out which kernels are going to pop next!

 When the popping slows to about one or two pops per second, remove the pot from the stove and pour the popcorn into a waiting bowl.

 If you’ve used just the right amount of oil and popcorn, all you need to add at this point is some salt.
 The popcorn will be moist, not dry, so you don’t need to add any butter or extra oil.
 My husband also likes to add some grated Parmesan cheese, which is why he gets his own bowl!